 What Are Community Land Trusts?
 Developing Land for Community Benefit

 Community Land Trusts are becoming more popular as a way to develop and own property for community benefit.
-Here’s what a Community Land Trust is, what it does, and how to join or form one.
+Here, we will look at what a Community Land Trust is, what it does, and how to join or form one.

 What Exactly is a Community Land Trust?

 Community land trusts are usually set up by people and organisations who live and work in (or have an interest in) a defined local area such as a village, town or suburb.
-They are membership organisations that are owned by their members and run in a democratic way.
+They are membership organisations that are owned by their members and run democratically.

-The Community Land Trust model as we know it today was originally developed in the USA.
-CLTs in the UK have grown quickly in recent years largely due to high housing costs and a shortage of affordable accommodation in many areas.
-There are now said to be over 550 Community Land Trusts in England and Wales with over 8,000 homes built or planned.
+The Community Land Trust model, as we know it today, was first developed in the USA but has become popular in the UK due to high housing costs and a shortage of affordable accommodation in many areas.
+There are now over 550 Community Land Trusts in England and Wales, with over 8,000 homes built or planned.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.

 Community Land Trusts can do anything that involves owning and operating land for the benefit of a community.
 Community Land Trusts can own and run community centres, local shops, post offices and even pubs.
-They can own playgrounds, playing fields, allotments or nature reserves.
+They can be set up to own playgrounds, playing fields, allotments or nature reserves.

-The most popular function of a CLT at the moment is to develop and build housing for the benefit of the community.
-That is some kind of community-led housing.
-The housing a CLT provides is usually some kind of affordable housing either to rent or to buy at less than local open market prices.
+The most popular function of a CLT (at the moment) is to develop and build housing for the benefit of the community.
+This is known as community-led housing.
+A CLT will provide affordable housing to rent or buy at less than local open market prices.
 The prices or rents may be linked to local wages rather than local open market rents or prices.

 How to Join a Community Land Trust

 Anyone can join a CLT if they are committed to the aims of the CLT and if, of course, there is one in their area.
-Members often become shareholders in the CLT perhaps by buying a share that is sold at a nominal value such as £1.
+Members often become shareholders in the CLT, perhaps by buying a share, often at a nominal value such as £1.

 Anyone can form a Community Land Trust.
-They are usually set up by a group of local people who come together with the aim of providing affordable accommodation in a particular area.
-Local councils, charities and other existing local organisations and property developers may also be involved with setting up a CLT.
+They are usually set up by a group of local people who come together to provide affordable accommodation in a particular area.
+Local councils, charities, organisations and property developers may also be involved in setting up a CLT.

-The first step towards forming a Community Land Trust is for interested people to come together and pool their thoughts and ideas.
-They might then form a steering group, try to recruit more members and find out if there are any organisations that might be interested in supporting them.
-They could then start to work out what their objectives will be and put together a business plan.
+The first step towards forming a Community Land Trust is for interested people to pool their thoughts and ideas.
+They then put together a steering group to recruit more members and find out if any organisations are interested in supporting them.
+They then start to work out what their objectives are and put a business plan together.

 Community Land Trusts have a formal legal definition according to Part 2 of the Housing & Regeneration Act 2008.

 Some areas have what are known as local enabling hubs that can help with forming a Community Land Trust.
-Here’s how to find a local enabling hub.
+Here’s how to find such a hub.

 How Community Land Trusts Work

 Where do Community Land Trusts find land from?
-CLTs may buy plots of land to build their houses on or lease them on a long lease.
-They may be able to buy this at a discount on the basis that it will be used for community-led housing.
-CLTs may also be gifted land, or sold for a nominal amount, by a local authority, a charity or a benefactor.
-CLTs may also be gifted land, or sold it for a nominal amount, by a housing developer perhaps as part of their section 106 affordable housing commitments.
+CLTs may buy plots of land to build their houses or lease them on a long lease.
+They may buy this land at a discount because it will be used for community-led housing.
+CLTs may also be gifted land or sold for a nominal amount by a local authority, a charity or a benefactor.
+Land may be a gift or bought from a housing developer at a low price (perhaps as part of the developer's section 106 affordable housing commitments).

 How do Community Land Trusts build houses?
 Community Land Trusts and CLT members do not usually build any houses themselves.
-They will usually find an architect to help design development and a developer or builder to construct it for them.
+They will usually find an architect to help design development and a developer or builder to construct it.

 In some cases, CLTs may partner with housing associations to build and manage the houses.

 What types of housing do Community Land Trusts provide?
-CLTs can provide many different types of affordable housing depending on what they are set up to do.
-CLTs can provide homes for social rent, affordable rent and homes for shared ownership, shared equity or intermediate housing.
+CLTs can offer many forms of affordable housing depending on what they are set up to do.
+CLTs can provide homes for social rent, affordable rent, homes for shared ownership and shared equity or intermediate housing.
 CLTs can provide homes for single people, families, older people or anyone else as set down in their objectives.

-Whatever housing is provided by a CLT it must be community-led and for community benefit.
-So for example, if a property provided by a CLT is sold it must be sold on the same affordable basis that it was originally bought on, at the same discount on the market price and to the same type of qualifying buyer.
+Housing that is provided by a CLT must be community-led and for community benefit.
+So, for example, if a property is sold, it must be sold on the same affordable basis that it was bought on, at the same discount on the market price and to the same type of qualifying buyer.
 Any profits that a CLT makes must be used to further its objectives.

 Community Land Trust Network is the national membership body for Community Land Trusts in England and Wales.